Skip To Main Content

 In the Lower School, a Regis boy begins to understand what the acceptable limits of his behavior are and how to effectively communicate his thoughts and feelings.

-In Lower School, students begin to develop the skills and tools necessary to interact and maintain social relationships while discovering their sense of self.
-This personal growth includes respecting the rights of others, and learning to embrace, accept, and honor the unique differences of others.
-The building of community is central to the collective belief each boy in the lower school has the right to learn, play, and grow within an environment where he feels comfortable, accepted, and included.
-To ensure this, our educators in partnership with our families will continually develop our boys to:
+In Lower School, students begin to develop the skills and tools necessary to productively and positively interact and maintain social relationships while discovering their sense of self.
+This personal growth—which is a key part of Goal V—includes respecting the rights, feelings, and dignity of others, and learning to accept, embrace, and honor the unique differences of others.
+Central to this work is the building of community, within the classroom and the larger student body, and the collective belief that each boy in the Lower School has the right to learn, play, and grow in an environment that is safe and inclusive.
+To ensure this, our educators, in partnership with our families, will continually develop our boys to:

 • Treat all people with courtesy and kindness